Atyap subgroups and clans: A̱ku clan

 For the Aku clan, oral tradition has it that their emblem or totem is the ‘Male’ shea Tree (locally called Na̱nsham).
 The people's belief about this tree was that the tree can be felled, but its wood is not to be used for making fire for cooking.
 It is believed that if an Aku man eats food cooked with Na̱nsham wood his body would develop sores.
-Also, if a bunch of Na̱nsham leaves was placed at the door of a house, no Aku woman dared entered into such house because it was also considered a serious taboo.
-Nevertheless, if these inevetently happen, Dauke (2004) explained that certain rituals would be performed to cleanse the victims from such curses otherwise they would die.
+Also, if a bunch of Na̱nsham leaves was placed at the door of a house, no Aku woman dared entered such a house because it was also considered a serious taboo.
+Nevertheless, if these inadvertently happen, Dauke (2004) explained that certain rituals would be performed to cleanse the victims from such curses otherwise they would die.

 A̱shokwa (Shokwa) clan

-The A̱shokwa clan were in-charge of rainmaking and flood control rites.
+The A̱shokwa clan was in charge of rainmaking and flood control rites.
 It also has no sub-clans.
-The A̱shokwa for example, were in-charge of rites associated with rainmaking and control of floods.
-During dry spells in the rainy season, the A̱shokwa clan leader, the chief priest and Rainmaker had to perform rites for rainmaking.
-When rainfall was too high resulting in floods and destruction of houses and crops, the same officers of the clan were called up to perform rites related to control rain.
+The A̱shokwa for example, was in-charge of rites associated with rainmaking and control of floods.
+During dry spells in the rainy season, the A̱shokwa clan leader, the chief priest, and Rainmaker had to perform rites for rainmaking.
+When rainfall was too high resulting in floods and the destruction of houses and crops, the same officers of the clan were called up to perform rites related to controlling rain.

 According to Achi (1981), the emblem or totem of the A̱shokwa clan was a lizard known as Tatong (ant-eater).
-According to them, A̱shokwa, the founder of the clan, was trying to lit his house, when suddenly the Tatong (appeared and asked) whom he was and where his relatives were.
+According to them, A̱shokwa, the founder of the clan, was trying to light his house, when suddenly the Tatong (appeared and asked) who he was and where his relatives were.
 A̱shokwa told the Tatong that he had no relatives or kindred.
 The Tatong sympathized with A̱shokwa and assured him that ‘God’ would increase his family.
-This prophesy later came true, and A̱shokwa ordered all his children to rever the Tatong at all time.
-Henceforth, tradition also has it that the A̱shokwa clan began to regard the Tatong as a ‘relative’, and if they found its dead body anywhere they would bury it and give it all the respect it deserves, holding funeral for it as they do for their elderly persons.
+This prophesy later came true, and A̱shokwa ordered all his children to rever the Tatong at all times.
+Henceforth, tradition also has it that the A̱shokwa clan began to regard the Tatong as a ‘relative’, and if they found its dead body anywhere they would bury it and give it all the respect it deserves, holding a funeral for it as they do for their elderly persons.

 Oral tradition further confirmed that, should an A̱shokwa man kill a Tatong accidentally, rain would fall, even in the middle of the dry season.
 This respect shown to the Tatong by the A̱shokwa is shared by most of the Atyap clans, these members of another clan who lived near the A̱shokwa and who accidentally killed a Tatong took its body to the A̱shokwa people for burial.
 It is claimed that the most binding oath an A̱shokwa can make is by the Tatong and they also do not name their siblings after their emblem animal.